duguzuyang/FindMyiPhone/README.md

 # FindMyiPhone
 Locates all devices associated with an iCloud account.
 No user notification, pretty, pure python, quick, fast, accurate.
 Works for any account, including 2SV/2FA.

+This program will also work with a FMIP token that is extracted from the FindMyiPhone App on the iPhone.

 EXAMPLE:
 python FMIP.py